gatsbyjs/gatsby/docs/blog/2018-10-26-introducing-gatsby-themes/index.md

 use starters.
 Starters are basically whole Gatsby sites that can be scaffolded through the gatsby CLI.
 This helps you start your project by cloning the boilerplate, installing dependencies, and clearing Git history.
-The community around gatsby has built a lot of different starters for various use cases including blogging, working with material design, and documentation.
+The community around Gatsby has built a lot of different starters for various use cases including blogging, working with material design, and documentation.